Managed vs Unmanaged Switches: What is the difference between a managed and unmanaged Network Switch?

 Image Credit: Reptile8488/Getty Images Signature

-Managed vs Unmanaged Switches: Setting up a local area network involves several considerations and components.
-One of the most crucial pieces of networking hardware is a network switch, as it acts as the core of the network, connecting different devices and ensuring adequate data transmission between components of a Local Area Network (LAN).
-Business owners should ensure they have the right network switch to cover their IT department’s needs.
+A network switch is one of the most crucial pieces of networking hardware, as it acts as the core of the whole network infrastructure, connecting different devices and ensuring adequate data transmission between Local Area Network (LAN) components.

 Switches are designed in a variety of sizes, configurations, and specifications.
-They are typically categorized based on their materials, ports, and other factors.
-However, they primarily belong to one of the two types – managed and unmanaged.
-In this post, we try to understand how managed switches differ from unmanaged network switches to help business owners understand what type best suits their application.
+They are typically categorized based on materials, ports, and other factors.
+However, they primarily belong to one of the two types – managed and unmanaged switches.

 RELATED: Switch vs Router: What’s the Difference?